 The difference between the passengers on these ships was that the people on the Lusitania panicked.

 There were many similarities between the two ships.
-They were both luxury liners, they both had a similar number of survivors and a similar number of survivors.
+They were both luxury liners; they had a similar number of passengers and a similar number of survivors.

 Savage concluded that the difference was time.
 The Lusitania sank in less than 20 minutes while the Titanic took 2.5 hours.